 Health insurance coverage is effective the first day of the month after employment begins.
 If the first day of employment is on the first day of the month, coverage is effective on the first day of the following month.
-New employees and dependents may be subject to a one year, pre-existing condition exclusion.

 8.2.2 LIFE INSURANCE - Term Life insurance is provided by the University.
 The University pays 100% of the premium for employees working 30 hours per week or more on a regular appointment basis.
 Life insurance coverage for employees will be effective the first day of the month following their first month of employment.
 Life insurance coverage is two (2) times the employee's annual base salary rounded to the next \$1,000, with maximum coverage subject to limits set within the policy.
 Coverage is reduced annually after the employee's 65th birthday.